-- Reports to the COO / General Manager - Provides oversight for all Site Services operations, including the operation, construction and maintenance of surface water management infrastructure associated with Project service roads at the Mine Site and Milne Port. - Responsible for managing water retained in containment areas associated with Project bulk fuel facilities and hazardous materials/waste storage areas, including landfarm and landfill facilities. - In communication with the Environment Department, develop response plans to possible erosion and sediment issues from freshet and severe weather periods.
+- Reports to the COO / General Manager - Provides oversight for all Site Services operations, including the operation, construction and maintenance of surface water management infrastructure associated with Project service roads, snow stockpiles, and camp laydowns at the Mine Site and Milne Port, including culverts, ditches, surface water management ponds and any associated water treatment systems. - Responsible for managing water retained in containment areas associated with Project bulk fuel facilities and hazardous materials/waste storage areas, including landfarm and landfill facilities. - In communication with the Environment Department, develop response plans to possible erosion and sediment issues from freshet and severe weather periods.